axbinhtean/CS50x-2025/CS50x Final Project/README.md

 Hello, world!
 Welcome to GPS50 - a simple online GPS activity viewer.
 GPS50 was designed, written, and implemented by Abdullah Binhtean as part of CS50 2025.

-- Note: I worked on CS50x course and final project on a previous Github account which has deleted by coincidence.
+- Note: I worked on CS50x course and final project on a previous Github account which has deleted by coincidence, and in the project I have used OSM API but here I put Google Maps API, there is no functional difference between thim, just OSM API is free and Google Maps API is paid.

 ![Image of GPS50](https://i.imgur.com/oKJf5JO.png)